-Subjects we have worked with reach from Ballet to Terrorism, Diaspora to Salt.
+At HKD we genuinely love stories – especially those that have previously been untold or neglected.
+Subjects we have worked with range from Ballet to Terrorism, Diaspora to Salt.
 We have worked in tunnels, castles, gaols, cemeteries and amusement parks as well as science centres and museums.
 We are always looking for new stories to tell, new creative challenges and inventive ways to reach new audiences.

 Our Talented Team